miqueldespuig/power-query-script-collection/flattenhierarchy/README.md

 Returns:
 * A table with the 4 column hiearchy converted to a 3 column hierarchy.

+Pending Improvements:
+* Does not carry original types through the algorithm.
+* Handle value proportions between parent-child relationships.

 ## fxFlatten.pq

 > Flattens from rows in a 3 column hierarchy to as many columns as levels present.

+This function flattens a table based on Chapter 10 Recursive hierarchies and bridges from [Star Schema: Complete Reference by Chris Adamson](http://chrisadamson.com/star-schema-complete-reference)

 Variables:
 * **HierarchyTable** as *table*, A table with three columns that represent a hierarchy.